ibuttimer/canvasstrac-mobile/README.md

 ## Development Environment
 The development environment:
+* Visual Studio Code
-* Visual Studio Community 2017 with Visual Studio Tools for Apache Cordova
+* (or Visual Studio Community 2017 with Visual Studio Tools for Apache Cordova)
-* Node.js v6.11.1
+* Node.js v12.18.4
-* npm v2.15.9
+* npm v6.14.6
-* bower v1.7.9
+* gulp CLI version: 2.3.0
-* gulp v3.9.1
+* gulp Local version: 4.0.2
-* MongoDB v3.2.4
+* MongoDB v4.2.9

 ### Environment setup
 See [README.md](canvasstrac-mobile/README.md) for details.

-**NOTE:** In addition to the basic setup, it is necessary to add a localdev.json file.
+**NOTE:** In addition to the basic setup, it is necessary to add a json configuration file.
 See [canvasstrac-mobile/config/readme.txt](canvasstrac-mobile/config/readme.txt) for details.

+For example, to use a configuation file called <code>localdev.json</code> in a directory called <code>config</code> above the project root directory, use the following:
+  <code>gulp replace --env localdev --cfgdir ../../config</code>

 ### Gotcha's
 * There is an incompatability between Android SDK Tools 26 & Cordova 6.3.1.
 Due to SDK changes you get a build error: